 A good expert witness can make the difference in winning or losing in some trials.
 An expert witness can state opinions and draw conclusions on crucial matters about which witnesses are only allowed to make ordinary observations.
 Obviously, favorable expert testimony will have a greater impact on a jury.

-Drexel P. Case No. 033323 – PCS WITH INTENT TO DELIVER – 300 GRAMS COCAINE AND CRACK COCAINE
+Drexel P. Case No. 033323 – POSSESSION OF CONTROLLED SUBSTANCE WITH INTENT TO DELIVER – 300 GRAMS COCAINE AND CRACK COCAINE

 JURY TRIAL VERDICT: NOT GUILTY